 I am excited to see Hilton offering the highest ever offer on both of their American Express cards.
 While there are also Citi co-branded cards, they currently are not offering anything comparable.
-I do not love that Hilton points are worth so low these days, but these offers can definitely get you a free few nights depending on how you use your points.
+I don’t love that Hilton points are worth so low these days, but these offers can definitely get you a free few nights depending on how you use your points.
 If you are looking to increase your Hilton balance, these cards are worth it.
-Although, keep in mind that American Express typically only allows you to have 5 credit cards (not charge cards) in your name at a given time and you are only able to receive the welcome bonus once in a lifetime.
+Although, keep in mind that American Express typically only allows you to have 5 credit cards (not charge cards) in your name at a given time and you are only able to receive the sign up bonus once in a lifetime.

 Disclosure: This post contains affiliate links.
 As always, thanks for supporting the blog and enjoy traveling on a deal.